mongodb-industry-solutions/retail-store/resources/chatbot/README.md

 We need to provide Agents access to the Mongo data.
 For this we are going to connect to the MongoDB and create a Tool for the Agent to use.

 ### Step 4.3.1.
 Setup MongoDB connection within Dataworkz
-- Head over to https://ragapps.dataworkz.com and login to your account.
-Click on the the gear icon on the top right (the tooltip says Configurations)
+- Click on the the gear icon on the top right (the tooltip says Configurations)

 ![Create AI App Tool](./media/dw_agent_2.png)